inspircd/package-builder/README.md

 This repository contains scripts for building InspIRCd packages.
 Currently, it has support for:

-* RPM on CentOS 7
+* RPM on CentOS 7 and 8

 Support for packaging systems and platforms is planned.
 See the [open issues](https://github.com/inspircd/inspircd-packages/issues/3) for details.